Sweet Smell of Success

-Sweet Smell of Success is a 1957 American film noir satirical drama film directed by Alexander Mackendrick, starring Burt Lancaster, Tony Curtis, Susan Harrison, and Martin Milner, and written by Clifford Odets, Ernest Lehman, and Mackendrick from the novelette by Lehman.
-The shadowy noir cinematography filmed on location in New York City was shot by James Wong Howe.
+Sweet Smell of Success is a 1957 American satirical drama film noir directed by Alexander Mackendrick, adapted by Clifford Odets and Ernest Lehman from the latter's 1950 novelette Tell Me About It Tomorrow!.
+It stars Burt Lancaster, Tony Curtis, Susan Harrison, and Martin Milner.
+The film tells the story of powerful and sleazy newspaper columnist J.J.
+Hunsecker (portrayed by Lancaster and based on Walter Winchell) who uses his connections to ruin his sister's relationship with a man he deems unworthy of her.

+The shadowy cinematography filmed on location in New York City was shot by James Wong Howe.
 The picture was produced by James Hill of Hecht-Hill-Lancaster Productions and released by United Artists.
 The supporting cast features Sam Levene, Barbara Nichols, Joe Frisco, Edith Atwater, David White, and Emile Meyer.
 The musical score was arranged and conducted by Elmer Bernstein and the film also features jazz performances by the Chico Hamilton Quintet.
 Mary Grant designed the costumes.

-The film tells the story of powerful and sleazy newspaper columnist J.J.
-Hunsecker (portrayed by Lancaster and based on Walter Winchell) who uses his connections to ruin his sister's relationship with a man he deems unworthy of her.

 Despite a poorly received preview screening, Sweet Smell of Success has greatly improved in stature over the years.
 It grew to become highly acclaimed by film critics, particularly for its cinematography and screenplay.
 In 1993, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."